Activated charcoal is sometimes used to help treat a drug overdose or a poisoning.

 What are the risks of taking activated charcoal?

-When used to treat a poisoning or overdose, activated charcoal is usually safe.
+When used to treat a poisoning or overdose, activated charcoal is usually safe, but it needs to be administered only in a health care facility.

 Side effects are more likely when it is used on a long-term basis to treat conditions like excess gas.